 - Binagoongan: A pork dish prepared with sautéed shrimp paste and aromatics.

 - Bicol Express: A regional dish with shrimp paste cooked with coconut milk, plenty of chilies, and some pork.
-It is spicy, creamy, and flavorful with a stew-like consistency.

 Other ingredient guides you may like